 Unknown United States Soldier.
-Interred on Aug.
-4, 1990, in Section 5 Grave 107.
+Interred on August 4, 1990, in Section 5, Site 107.
 The remains were unearthed during highway excavation in South Carolina in the 1980s.
 He was identified as a member of the "Massachusetts Volunteer Infantry" by the buttons from his uniform.
 Additionally, six unknown Union soldiers interred June 10, 2006 in Section 14.

 We are developing educational content for this national cemetery, and will post new materials as they become available.
 Visit the Veterans Legacy Program and NCA History Program for additional information.
 Thank you for your interest.